 Dr Tim Ewer (MB ChB, MSc, MRCP, FRACP, FRNZCGP, DCH, DRCOG, Dip Occ Med, FACNEM) is vocationally qualified as a physician and general practitioner.
 He has been working as a specialist in integrative medicine for the last 25 years.
 Prior to that, he was a hospital physician for 10 years after gaining his medical degree and specialist qualifications in the UK.
 He has trained in a variety of modalities including nutrition, environmental medicine, acupuncture (London College of Acupuncture), complex homeopathy, medical hypnosis, mind-body techniques and bio-energetic medicine.
 He has been an advisor to the WHO on natural medicine and to the NZ government on CAM.
 He is the president of the NZ branch of the Australasian Integrative Medicine Association (www.AIMA.net.au), a member of the teaching faculty of ACNEM (Australasian College of Nutrition and Environmental Medicine, www.acnem.org.au) and he has also taught tai chi, qi gong and meditation.
 He has particular interests in complex illnesses, chronic fatigue syndrome and allergies.

 Initial sessions are usually 40-60 minutes and follow up sessions vary from 20-40 minutes.
 If you have medical records related to your problem and/or test results please bring them with you.
-There are questionnaires which can be helpful to fill in prior to the beginning of the session – please check with the receptionist as the appropriate questionnaire may vary according to the condition being looked at.
 A selection of nutritional, herbal and other natural remedies are available at the health centre for patients only.
 There is a mark up of between 20-30% on most items which covers administration costs and loss of income from expired products, and is not aimed at making profit.

 Patient Information Articles